Salve Regina

 The work was composed during the Middle Ages and originally appeared in Latin, the prevalent language of Western Christianity until modern times.
-Though traditionally ascribed to the eleventh-century German monk Hermann of Reichenau, it is regarded as anonymous by most musicologists.
+Though traditionally ascribed to the eleventh-century German monk Hermann of Reichenau, as well as to Bernard of Clairvaux, Peter of Compostela and Adhemar of Le Puy, among others, it is regarded as anonymous by most musicologists.
 Traditionally it has been sung in Latin, though many translations exist.
 These are often used as spoken prayers.

 Background and history

 Marian antiphons have been sung, since the thirteenth century, at the close of Compline, the last Office of the day.
 Peter Canisius (d.
 1597) noted that one praises God in Mary when one turns to her in song.
 Liturgically, the Salve Regina is the best known of four prescribed Marian Anthems recited after Compline, and, in some uses, after Lauds or other Hours.
 Its use after Compline is likely traceable to the monastic practice of intoning it in chapel and chanting it on the way to sleeping quarters.

-It was set down in its current form at the Abbey of Cluny in the 12th century, where it was used as a processional hymn on Marian feasts.
+It was set down in largely its current form at the Abbey of Cluny in the 12th century, where it was used as a processional hymn on Marian feasts.
 The Cistercians chanted the Salve Regina daily from 1218.
-It was popular at medieval universities as an evening song, and according to Fr.
-Juniper Carol, it came to be part of the ritual for the blessing of a ship.
+It was popular at medieval universities as an evening song, and according to Juniper Carol, it came to be part of the ritual for the blessing of a ship.
 While the anthem figured largely in liturgical and in general popular Catholic devotion, it was especially dear to sailors.

+In the 13th century, in either the 1220s or 1230s, the Dominican friars in Bologna adopted the nightly Salve procession at Compline, and this practice soon spread throughout their entire order.
+Because the Dominicans were so diffuse in Europe even in their early years, the popularity of the singing and procession is largely attributed to them.
+Pope Gregory IX, on the advice of the Dominican St. Raymond of Penyafort, instituted the practice for the diocese of Rome on Fridays at Compline, and many dioceses and religious orders throughout Europe are recorded as adopting the practice in some form or another throughout the 13th century.

-In the 18th century, the Salve Regina served as the outline for the classic Roman Catholic Mariology book The Glories of Mary by Saint Alphonsus Liguori.
+In the 18th century, the Salve Regina served as the outline for the classic Roman Catholic Mariology book The Glories of Mary by Alphonsus Liguori.
 In the first part of the book Alphonsus, a Doctor of the Church, discusses the Salve Regina and explains how God gave Mary to mankind as the "Gate of Heaven".

 It was added to the series of prayers said at the end of Low Mass by Pope Leo XIII.

-The Salve Regina is traditionally sung at the end of a priest's funeral Mass by the decedent's fellow priests in attendance.
+The Salve Regina is traditionally sung at the end of a priest's funeral Mass.
+It is typically sung immediately after the Dismissal.

 As a prayer, it is commonly said at the end of the rosary.